0xPolygon/polygon-docs/docs/cdk/get-started/quickstart-rollup.md

-The following quick start guide shows you how to deploy a CDK rollup (zkevm-node) on your local machine and runs the following components:
+This quick start guide shows you how to deploy a CDK rollup (zkevm-node) environment on your local machine that sets up and runs the following components:

 - zkEVM node databases
 - Explorer databases